 If an offence is committed during the qualification period (this does not include an offence where the only penalty was a fine of $500.00 or less), then the counting of time will start again.
 Once the conviction is spent, it can’t be revived unless a further offence is committed during the qualification period.

 A conviction of a body corporate cannot be spent.
 A conviction for a sex offence can only be spent if it is an eligible offence and a magistrate orders that it is spent.
-These include sex offences where no period of imprisonment is imposed, or an offence committed by adults engaging in consensual sexual intercourse.
+These include sex offences where no period of imprisonment is imposed and offences committed by persons over 16 engaging in consensual sexual intercourse.

 If a person is convicted of an offence in another state or territory of Australia it will be spent in South Australia under the rules that would apply in the convicting state.
 If the conviction was imposed overseas, it will be considered as if it were a conviction for a similar offence in South Australia.
 The conviction is immediately spent if there is no similar offence.

 Spent convictions may be taken into account if a person is applying for some types of licences, accreditations or professional registrations.
 There are exclusions for some employment positions and for several categories of employment.
-Persons who apply for these positions may have to declare all of their convictions, or their convictions for some categories of offences.
+Persons who apply for these positions may have to declare all of their convictions or their convictions for some categories of offences.

 The qualification periods which must be completed for Commonwealth offences before they become spent are the same as for those offences which are under South Australian law.
-The Crimes Act 1914 allows for convictions that have been set aside or pardoned to be spent.
+The allows for convictions that have been set aside or pardoned to be spent.
 Convictions can also be spent if the person was sentenced to less than 30 months jail.
 A person whose conviction is spent doesn’t have to disclose the conviction to any person or authority unless there is an exclusion under that Act.
 Exclusions are limited to specific organisations needing to know about particular offences for specific purposes.
-An example is where a person is applying for a position involving the care and control of children, the employer can find out about any convictions where the victim was a child.
+An example is where a person is applying for a position involving the care and control of children; the employer can find out about any convictions where the victim was a child.
 Breaches of these laws are dealt with by the Information Commissioner.

-It is an offence for person who has access to records of convictions to disclose information about a spent conviction if they know, or should know, that the information is about a spent conviction.
+It is an offence for a person who has access to records of convictions to disclose information about a spent conviction if they know or should know, that the information is about a spent conviction.
 The maximum penalty is a $10,000.00 fine.
 It is a defence if the convicted offender agreed to it being disclosed, if the disclosure started before the conviction was spent, or if the person who made the disclosure honestly believed that the disclosure was lawful.